4 questions to help you start your marketing

 What next?

 If you have a team, work out who will be responsible for what.
-And, as you can see in the plan, you can identify when will they action your plan.
+And, as you can see in the plan above, you can identify when will they action your plan.

 If it’s just you, then you don’t need to put that part into the plan unless you want to.

-B) check your plan progress – at least monthly.
+It's also important to check your plan progress – at least monthly.
 Look at the results you are achieving compared to your original goals.
-Track how you're going.
+Track how you're going and if you're heading towards achieving your marketing goals.

 The important thing to remember when checking your progress is that there is no magic silver bullet.